goulash32/reversomatic/README.md

 // Output File: image-reversed.gif (in the ./out folder)
 // Options: empty
 // Callback: Provides any errors, if applicable, and gifInfo, which contains the GIF's relative path,
-// duration and framerate (both in milliseconds) ro.processGif('image.gif', 'image-reversed.gif', {}, (err, gifInfo) => {
+// duration and frame delay (both in milliseconds) ro.processGif('image.gif', 'image-reversed.gif', {}, (err, gifInfo) => {
     if(err) throw err
-    console.log(gifInfo.path, gifInfo.duration, gifInfo.frameRate)
+    console.log(gifInfo.path, gifInfo.duration, gifInfo.frameDelay)
 })
 ```

 # *processGif* Options
-Presently, the only option available is *"averageFrameDelay"* which, when set to *true*, averages the delays of all the input GIF's frames to calculate the framerate of the output GIF.
-When it is *false* (by default), the framerate of the first frame of the input GIF is used as the framerate of all the ouput GIF's frames.
+Presently, the only option available is *"averageFrameDelay"* which, when set to *true*, averages the delays of all the input GIF's frames to calculate the frame delay of the output GIF.
+When it is *false* (by default), the frame delay of the first frame of the input GIF is used as the delay for all of the ouput GIF's frames.

 # Known Bugs
-- Certain GIFs do not report the correct duration and/or framerate, and so may not display correctly.
+- Certain GIFs do not report the correct duration and/or frame delay, and so may not display correctly.
-- Does not support GIFs of a variable framerate.
-Either the first frame's delay is used as the framerate,
-or the delays of all frames are averaged.
+- Does not support GIFs with a variable frame delay.
+Either the first frame's delay is used as the delay for the entire GIF, or the delays of all frames are averaged.